Refugio Ranch Vineyards

 A particularly special addition to the Santa Ynez family of charming boutique wineries

-Nestled against the northern flank of the Santa Ynez Mountains, Refugio Ranch Vineyard is producing some of the region’s newest prestigious wines crafted in the spirit of cowboys and ranch lore.
-Kevin and Niki Gleason purchased this bucolic piece of property in 2004 and transformed the old cattle ranch into a biodynamically farmed 26-acre vineyard of mostly Rhône-style varietals.
-Their connection to and celebration of this piece of land has made their family Refugio Ranch Vineyard a particularly special addition to the Santa Ynez family of charming boutique wineries.
+Nestled against the northern flank of the Santa Ynez Mountains, Refugio Ranch Vineyards was established in 2008 and is producing some of the Valley's most prestigious wines crafted in the spirit of cowboys and ranch lore.
+Kevin and Niki Gleason purchased this bucolic piece of property in 2004 and transformed the old 415-acre cattle ranch into a biodynamically farmed 26-acre vineyard of mostly Rhône-style varietals.
+Their connection to and celebration of this piece of land has made Refugio Ranch Vineyards a particularly special addition to the Santa Ynez family of charming boutique wineries.